husonlab/phylosketch-app/README.md

 ### Run the sample on an iOS simulator:

+First, you need to launch the iOS simulator from the Tools menu of XCode.
+Then the following maven command will install and run the app in the simulator:

     mvn -Pios-sim gluonfx:build gluonfx:package gluonfx:install gluonfx:nativerun

 ### Run the sample as a native iOS image:

-Before you can run on a native iOS image on an iOS device, there are several configuration steps that one must go through, involving xCode and "provisioning", described [here](https://docs.gluonhq.com/#platforms_ios).
+Before you can run on a native iOS image on an iOS device, there are several configuration steps that one must go through, involving setting up a corresponding xCode project and setting up "provisioning", described [here](https://docs.gluonhq.com/#platforms_ios).
+It may be that you require an Apple Developer account for this to work.

     mvn -Pios gluonfx:build gluonfx:package gluonfx:install gluonfx:nativerun